 "We were lying to ourselves that Kosovo is ours and even made this lie official in the form of the constitution.
 Today this very same constitution is of no help.
 The president of Serbia cannot travel to Kosovo, nor the prime minister, nor the ministers, nor the police, nor the army."
+15 ing a normal, safe life and a clear future" for Serbs in Kosovo.
+16 Reacting to a statement by his Prishtina counterpart Thaçi that the aim of the dialogue was a UN seat for Kosovo, Dačić indicated there were no more taboos, noting:

-In the run-up and aftermath of the signing of the April Agreement, Dačić and other high-level government officials stated that only the Serbian Army could bring Kosovo back under Serbia's rule, that there was no popular will for such action and that the Serbian policy should thus focus on "safeguarding a normal, safe life and a clear future" for Serbs in Kosovo.
-Reacting to a statement by his Prishtina counterpart Thaçi that the aim of the dialogue was a UN seat for Kosovo, Dačić indicated there were no more taboos, noting:
+In the run-up and aftermath of the signing of the April Agreement, Dačić and other high-level government officials stated that only the Serbian Army could bring Kosovo back under Serbia's rule, that there was no popular will for such action and that the Serbian policy should thus focus on "safeguard-

 "If we agree, everything is possible.
 We are not running away from that and we seek comprehensive agreement, but for him to get that he also has to give something.
 That compromise has to satisfy both sides."
+17

 The opening of Serbia's accession negotiations presented the next crucial step in Serbian officials' acceptance of the reality.
 Though the Serbian Government had unsuccessfully lobbied against the geographical scope clause pushed by Germany and Great Britain, they nevertheless abided by it.
 During the bilateral screening of the accession chapters at the beginning of the accession negotiations, for example, Serbian officials presented a list of wines originating in Serbia within the Chapter on agriculture.
 The list also included one wine from Kosovo.
-Belgrade was asked by the European Commission to remove the wine from the list and complied with the demand without issue.
-In contrast, during this period there
+Belgrade was asked by the European Commission to remove the wine from the list and complied with the demand without issue.18 In contrast, during this period there were increasing delays in the implementation of the April Agreement which were further accompanied by government officials' attempts to shift the Kosovo dialogue narrative away from its original framework.
+The Serbian government thus hid the geographical scope clause from its public discourse and increasingly insisted the April Agreement was "status neutral" - a statement unheard in the immediate aftermath of its signing.